AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/common-logs.md

 Thu Sep 27 17:35:11 2018 W pid 18936 Unable to fetch vanity URLs from 10.43.0.42:4503/libs/granite/dispatcher/content/vanityUrls.html: remote server returned: HTTP/1.1 404 Not Found
 ```

-This error occurs when you've configured your dispatcher to use the dynamic auto-filter allow vanity URLs, but not finished the setup by installing the package on the AEM renderer.
+This error occurs when you've configured your Dispatcher to use the dynamic auto-filter allow vanity URLs, but not finished the setup by installing the package on the AEM renderer.

 To fix this please install the vanity url feature pack on the AEM instance and allow it to be ready by the anonymous user.
 Details [here](https://experienceleague.adobe.com/docs/experience-cloud-kcs/kbarticles/KA-17463.html%3Flang%3Den)